Parent's Review of Anglo American School of Moscow in Moscow, Russia

 What grade levels are represented at this school?

 How do most children get to school everyday? (bus, train, walk, etc.)

-Walk from the attached neighborhood, school bus or drivers
+Walk from the attached compound, bus or personal drivers

 How would you describe the facilities at this school?
 What extra-curricular activities are available?

 The extra curricular activities here are not good at all as mentioned in other reviews.
 The teachers are not excited to run them and they end up being little more than babysitting.
 There is a lot of bullying and trash talking by kids that goes on in them and the teachers do nothing.
 If you complain to administration, you are labelled as a "complainer".
 The physical premises are good but that is not enough for the money spent on tuition.
 The teachers' kids seem preferred at every turn and you grow tired of seeing them front and center of every concert, play and picture display.

 What has this school done to help your child transition from the curriculum in your home country into the curriculum in your new country?
 Are there programs to prepare your child for repatriation?

 They have programs but they are run only at the beginning and end of the year and in January.
 They are nothing special.

 How would you describe the social activities available for parents through this school?
 Are there parent-teacher organizations?